Oregon Institute of Technology, Portland-Metro: Student Project Symposium

-This official university event at the Portland-Metro campus allows students to showcase the projects that they conduct during their studies.
+This official event at the Portland-Metro campus allows students to showcase the projects that they conduct during their studies.
 The event is held annually towards the end of Spring term, and it provides an opportunity for students from different programs to share their work, as well as get to see other projects.

 The Symposium includes project posters, demonstrations, and oral presentations and typically lasts two hours long.
 Students, faculty, family members, employers, educational and industry partners, as well as members of the public typically attend each year.

 Pranks

-Around 2013, after Oregon Tech purchased the old Wilsonville building from InFocus, rumors of the university's plans to convert it into a "flagship tech-focused" campus spread among the staff.
+Around 2013, after Oregon Tech purchased the old Wilsonville building from InFocus, rumors of the institution's plans to convert it into a "flagship tech-focused" campus spread among the staff.
 A picture of a duck pushing an owl out from a building, presumed to be the Wilsonville Campus, was found in the student commons and later removed.